cloudacademypilot/azure-ai-ml-document-processing-lab/steps/02/documentation.md

 * Learn and explore the Document Analysis models

 ## Read (OCR) model
+The Read model analyzes and extracts lines, words, their locations, detected languages, and handwritten style if detected.

 ### What is OCR for documents?
 Optical Character Recognition (OCR) for documents is optimized for large text-heavy documents in multiple file formats and global languages.
 It includes features like higher-resolution scanning of document images for better handling of smaller and dense text; paragraph detection; and fillable form management.
 OCR capabilities also include advanced scenarios like single character boxes and accurate extraction of key fields commonly found in invoices, receipts, and other prebuilt scenarios.